Introduction to Gramine¶

 Building and running Gramine¶

 See Quick start for instructions how to quickly install and run Gramine.
-For full build instructions, see Building.
+For full build instructions, see Build and install Gramine from source.
 To deploy Gramine in the cloud, see Cloud Deployment.

 Contacts and Contributing¶